akebu6/Tutor/README.md

 - Add questions to the subjects that don't have any questions
 - Implement the account functionality
 - Update the UI

+## How to Contribute
+In order to start contributing to this repository, kindly read the **Contributing Guidelines** [here](https://github.com/akebu6/Tutor/blob/main/.github/CONTRIBUTING.md)